hatoving/GMSVitaPortInstructions/README.md

 NOTE: If you want to request a game, please contact me!
       Twitter: @hatoving

-Credits to m1s3ry and Grossleymoo!
+Credits to m1s3ry and Grossleymoo for making this possible!

 ## Step One: Getting the files
 In order for the game you want to play to work properly, you'll need the game files.